kturk/C_Folder/README.md

 # C_Folder

-This is my works
+This is my first C works
-Second one